Tim Bredbury: Early life

-Tim Bredbury was born in Hong Kong to British parents from Liverpool.
-His father John moved to Hong Kong as a fireman working for the Hong Kong Government.
-Bredbury went to Glenealy School and King George V School.
-As a talented sportsman, Bredbury represented Hong Kong Schools in rugby (1979 Rosslyn Park World Schools 7's), hockey and swimming.
-Bredbury has three siblings who have also represented Hong Kong at hockey and rugby.
+Bredbury was born in Hong Kong to British parents from Liverpool.
+His father John moved to Hong Kong as a fireman working for the Hong Kong Fire Services Department.
+He went to Glenealy School and King George V School.
+As a talented sportsman, he represented Hong Kong in rugby sevens at the 1979 Rosslyn Park World Schools Sevens, as well as in field hockey and swimming.
+He has three siblings who have also represented Hong Kong at field hockey and rugby.

-Professional playing career
+Club career

-Bredbury began his professional football career with Liverpool in 1979, signing as an apprentice professional.
-After two years, Bredbury was offered full professional terms on a one-year contract.
+Bredbury began his football career with Liverpool in 1979, signing as an apprentice professional.
+After two years, he was offered full professional terms on a one-year contract.